-Section 29.3.
-In addition to the rights set forth in Section 1 and 2 above, the Employer reserves the right to demand an employee reduce his non-law enforcement related off-duty employment work when his performance is diminished, or his attendance adversely affected.
+- Section 29.3.
+In addition to the rights set forth in Section 1 and 2 above, the Employer reserves the right to demand an employee reduce his non-law enforcement related off-duty employment work when his performance is diminished, or his attendance adversely affected. - Section 29.4.

-Section 29.4.
 All extra-duty details within the City of Mt.
 Healthy shall be posted in a conspicuous location for a reasonable period of time.
 Members of the bargaining units shall have the first opportunity to fill all extra-duty details.
-If a detail cannot be filled within a reasonable time, it can be offered to other officers within, then outside the City of Mt.
-Healthy.
+If a detail can not be filled within a reasonable time, it can be offered to other officers within, then outside the City of Mt.
+Healthy. - Section 29.5.
+Assignments & Specialized Positions.
+When the City determines a Specialized Position or Assignment is available to Mt.
+Healthy Officers (such as School Resource Officer), it shall be first offered to members of the Bargaining Unit.